FAQ about Hypnotherapy Training

 What is the difference between cognitive-behavioural hypnotherapy and CBT?
 Can I call myself a Cognitive-Behavioural Therapist if I have your diploma?

-No. Cognitive-behavioural hypnotherapy is a modality of hypnotherapy and not classed as a CBT training.
+Cognitive-behavioural hypnotherapy is a modality of hypnotherapy and not classed as a full CBT training.
 Both approaches share similar theories and concepts and therefore complement each other well.
 Cognitive-behavioural hypnotherapy also assimilates certain evidence-based techniques from CBT.
-Likewise, another major modality of hypnotherapy, “hypno-analysis”, draws upon theories, concepts, and techniques from psychoanalysis.
-However, this is a hypnotherapy diploma and not a CBT practitioner training.
-You will, nevertheless, learn about certain aspects of CBT during the training, of course.
+Similarly, another major modality of hypnotherapy, “hypno-analysis”, draws upon theories, concepts, and techniques from psychoanalysis.
+However, this is a hypnotherapy diploma and not a full CBT practitioner training, so you cannot call yourself a Cognitive Behavioural Therapist after this training (you will be able to call yourself a Cognitive Behavioural Hypnotherapist).
+You will, nevertheless, learn a lot about CBT and “the cognitive behavioural approach” to psychotherapy during the training.

 Do you teach Ericksonian hypnotherapy?

-No. Our training has always adopted an evidence-based orientation and these methods lack sufficient support from research on hypnotherapy.
+We do not teach Ericksonian hypnotherapy.
+Our training has always adopted an evidence-based orientation and Ericksonian methods lack sufficient support from research on hypnotherapy.
 Our college is known for adopting a predominantly cognitive-behavioural orientation and “scientific” (or at least a semi-scientific) approach to teaching hypnotherapy.
 We hold as an ideal the “scientist-practitioner”.

-Whereas it is acknowledged by leading researchers that “…Ericksonians are clinicians who have little use for scientific facts”.
-(Weitzenhoffer, The Practice Of Hypnotism – p593)
+In contrast, it is acknowledged by leading researchers that “…Ericksonians are clinicians who have little use for scientific facts”.
+(Weitzenhoffer, The Practice Of Hypnotism, p.593)

-Moreover some of the indirect and covert techniques of Ericksonian hypnotherapy would not be compatible with the fundamental collaborative principles of the client-therapist relationship in cognitive behavioural approaches.
+Moreover some of the indirect and covert techniques of Ericksonian hypnotherapy, for example the idea of inducing hypnosis without the client being aware, would not be compatible with the fundamental collaborative principles of the client-therapist relationship in cognitive behavioural approaches.

 Do you teach NLP techniques?

-No. Past-life regression is a “new age” technique and not normally considered part of mainstream clinical hypnotherapy.
-It is not included, for example, in the official National Occupational Standards for hypnotherapy published by Skills for Health.
+We do not teach past-life regression on the course.
+Past-life regression is a “new age” technique and not normally considered part of mainstream clinical hypnotherapy.
+It is not included, for example, in the official National Occupational Standards for Hypnotherapy published by Skills for Health.
 Our college adopts an evidence-based orientation and past-life regression lacks sufficient support from research to be considered part of this approach.
+Interestingly it is not a meditation, mental health or enlightenment practice in yoga, Hinduism or Buddhism, and it is deemed impossible to break through to memories of past lives until a very advanced level of spiritual development, just preceding enlightment, has been attained.

 Does the diploma training cover specific treatments e.g., for smoking cessation/weight loss/IBS etc?

 The diploma focuses on teaching effective techniques for treating the widest range of problems and therefore mainly focuses on stress and anxiety, the most common presenting problem in hypnotherapy.
-We sometimes also run separate workshops on more specific topics which build upon the core skills learnt during the diploma training.
+In addition we cover pain control, goal setting, motivation, basic habit control, assertiveness and problem solving.
+We also run separate workshops on more specific topics which build upon the core skills learned during the diploma training.

-Specific issues such as smoking, weight loss and insomnia, for example, require both detailed specialist knowledge AND also require that anxiety and stress aspects of those issues are addressed.
+Specific issues, such as smoking, weight loss and insomnia, require both detailed specialist knowledge AND require anxiety and stress aspects of those issues to be addressed.
 Thus the course focuses on teaching the core skills (treating/coping with anxiety and stress) that can then be used in a wide variety of presenting issues.

 How successful is hypnotherapy compared to other forms of therapy?